 - Kids love dressing up as spooky characters, carving pumpkins and exploring Conwy Castle by candlelight during Halloween events.

-- See the stronghold transformed into a festive wonderland at Christmas events held at Conwy Castle.
+- See the stronghold transformed into a festive wonderland with Christmas events held at Conwy Castle.

 Conwy Castle tours vs independent exploring

-Whether you choose to enjoy a self-guided tour of Conwy Castle or join a group excursion depends on your travel style and unique preferences.
+Whether you should enjoy a self-guided tour of Conwy Castle or join a group excursion depends on your travel style and unique preferences.
 Either way, you’re guaranteed to fall under the spell of this magnificent medieval monument.

 Need to know information about Conwy Castle

 How to visit Conwy Castle

 With excellent road and rail transport options, getting to Conwy Castle is easy and the castle entrance is not hard to spot.
 There’s parking available directly outside the castle, as well as throughout the town centre of Conwy.
 However, parking can be limited, especially during peak seasons, so consider arriving early.
 You can’t miss it as Conwy Castle dominates the surrounding landscape!